Banani-Rath/azure-devops-server-docs-pr/docs/command-line/_shared/columnStoreIndex.md

 			<td>
 				Specifies the name of the server that hosts the database for which column store index is being enabled or disabled, and the name of the instance if an instance other than the default is used.
-				If you specify an instance, you must use the format: `ServerName\InstanceName`
+                If you specify an instance, you must use the format: <code>ServerName\InstanceName</code>
 			</td>
 		</tr>
 		<tr>